ajslater/uptools/README.md

 Created because [`pip-review -al` seems to parse version numbers in a funny way](https://github.com/nvie/pip-tools/issues/44) leading to unexpected downgrades.

 Built to use pip >= 8.0.0

+## perlup
+updates perl packages with cpanminus and cpan-outdated

 ## brewup
 update, upgrade and cleanup homebrew packages.